ecmwf/climetlab/docs/reference/plotting.rst

        | Specifies if plotting is to be in advanced, table (on) or individual mode (off).
 Note: The simple table mode is not recommended anymore, try to use the advanced mode instead, this should give you easier control of the plot.
      - | SymbolMode(string)
      - | "OFF"
-   * - | **symbol_marker_mode**
-       | Method to select a marker : by name, by index, by image : in that case, Magics will use an external image as marker.
-     - | 'index', 'name', 'image'
-     - | "index"
    * - | **symbol_format**
        | Format used to plot values (MAGICS Format/(AUTOMATIC))
      - | string